caioedu1/ProjectExcelEmail02/README.md

 # ProjectExcelEmail02
-Project that I built using pandas for data analysis and manipulation and pywin32 for automatic sending of email through outlook
+Project I built using pandas for data analysis and manipulation and pywin32 for automatic sending of email through outlook